dheeraj-murali/nodejs-made-easy/README.md

-`module.exports` is just an empty object. we can add new properties to it like `module.exports.<propertyName>`, and so, we can have as many `module.exports` properties as possible inside a given module.
+`module.exports` is just an empty object. we can add new properties to it like `module.exports.<propertyName>`, and so, we can have as many `module.exports` properties as we want inside a given module.

 Here we are adding `counter`, `adder` and `pi` as different properties to `module.exports` object.